Club History

 2005

-After a great result in 2004, finishing Runners-Up in Division 1, the team went one better by winning the league by ten points and gaining promotion to the top tier for the first time.
+After a great result in 2004, the team goes one better by winning the league by ten points and gaining promotion to the top tier for the first time.

 2006